-Wormwood is safe when taken in the amounts commonly found in food and beverages including bitters and vermouth, as long as these products are thujone-free.
-Wormwood containing thujone is UNSAFE when it is taken in large amounts or over a long period of time.
+Wormwood is LIKELY SAFE when taken by mouth in the amounts commonly found in food and beverages including bitters and vermouth, as long as these products are thujone-free.
+Wormwood that contains thujone is POSSIBLY UNSAFE when it is taken by mouth.
 Thujone can cause seizures, muscle breakdown (rhabdomyolysis), kidney failure, restlessness, difficulty sleeping, nightmares, vomiting, stomach cramps, dizziness, tremors, urine retention, thirst, numbness of arms and legs, paralysis, and death.

 Not enough is known to rate the safety of using wormwood topically.